 The first confirmed U.S. case in this outbreak was announced on May 18, 2022.
 Since that date, additional cases have been identified in the U.S. Cases have also been identified in other countries where the disease is not usually found.
 Public health officials are investigating how these people became infected.
 Some, but not all cases, have been identified among people who self-identify as men who have sex with men (MSM).
-It is not clear how people in those clusters were exposed to the monkeypox virus.
+It is not clear how people in those clusters were exposed to the mpox virus.
 At this time, the risk of infection to the public is considered to be low.

 The Centers for Disease Control and Prevention (CDC) and the West Virginia Bureau for Public Health (BPH) are taking steps to respond to this emerging situation.
 On May 20, 2022, CDC issued a health alert network (HAN) health advisory to raise awareness among healthcare providers, public health officials, and the public.
 BPH will investigate any reported suspect cases and facilitate laboratory testing through the CDC.
 BPH approval is required before sending any specimens.
 If monkeypox cases are identified in West Virginia, local health departments will monitor close contacts of the case for 21 days after their last exposure.